Graham Richard: Business

-Over the course of his business career, he operated several small businesses, including the consulting firm Graham Richard Associates LLC and venture capital firm Ruffolo Richard LLC.
+Over the course of his business career, he operated several small businesses, including the consulting firm Graham Richard Associates LLC and the venture capital firm Ruffolo Richard LLC.

 Among other activities, he helped start a cable television company, a public television station, and a small-scale hydropower company.
 He was also a co-founder of the Fort Wayne Enterprise Center, a business incubator.

 He served as the CEO of Advanced Energy Economy from March 2012 to January 2018.

-Graham is now leading the Clean Economy Collaborative which is a new initiative to help accelerate the clean economy in mid size cities and communities.
+Graham is now leading the Clean Economy Collaborative, which is a new initiative to help accelerate the clean economy in midsize cities and communities.